 Please contact us (contact details at the top of this Privacy Notice) if you wish to exercise any of these rights if and to the extent they are relevant.

 Please note that where the request is received via email, security checks will be conducted prior to release of any information

 Right to withdraw consent

-Where the reason for processing your personal information is ‘consent’, you can withdraw this consent at any time by contacting our DPO using the details above.
-If you are withdrawing your consent for future marketing, you can also do this by email at DPO@peregrinefinance.co.uk.
+In the cases where we have asked you to give consent for the processing of your personal information you have the right to withdraw this consent at any time by contacting us using the details above.
+You also have the right to withdraw consent for any future marketing communications, to do this you can use the contact details above, but you may also do this by email at firstname.lastname@example.org.
 You can unsubscribe in this way at any time.

 To comply with payment services regulations we have to share some of your personal information with other payment service providers in some circumstances such as when you ask us to share information about your account with them.
 Whilst those payment services regulations mention ‘consent’ for this, ‘consent’ in that context does not have the same meaning as ‘consent’ under data protection laws.
 The legal grounds which may be relevant to this are compliance with our legal obligations, performance of our contract with you, our legitimate interests, or a combination of these.
 This is why if you ask to withdraw consent from what we do with your personal information where we need to have it under the payment services regulations, we may still have to hold and use your personal information.

 How to make a complaint